Ontario introduces new workforce law

 Removing employment barriers

-The act proposes changes to help people who trained in other countries get jobs.
+The act has changes to help people who trained in other countries get jobs.
 It requires regulated professions to streamline their registration processes, allowing multiple steps to be completed at the same time.
 It also aims to make the foreign credential system more flexible by accepting alternative documents for times like when there’s a war or natural disaster.

 Protecting frontline workers